a fine day to stop hitting yourself in the head with a hammer.

 “And He called for Moses and Aaron by night, and said, Rise up, and get you forth from among my people, both ye and the children of Israel; go and serve the Lord as ye have said.”
 Exodus 12:31 KJV

-At first glance, the story seems rather silly.
-After all, who would do something as obviously harmful as hitting themselves in the head with a hammer?
-Besides, while it is true that it would feel good to stop inflicting pain upon yourself, it would be better to not inflict it in the first place, or to learn our lesson quickly.
+Of course, the story is rather silly.
+After all, who would do something as obviously harmful as hitting themselves in the head with a hammer for any reason, let alone because it felt good to stop?
+Let’s face it – while it is true that it would feel good to stop inflicting pain upon yourself, it would be better to not inflict it in the first place.

-In the Bible, Pharaoh kept hitting himself in the head with a hammer.
+Pharaoh is a good example of one who kept hitting himself in the head with a hammer.

-He repeatedly ignored the warnings when Moses told him what God would enable him to do if Pharaoh refused to allow the Israelites to leave.
+He repeatedly ignored Moses when Moses told him what would happen if Pharaoh refused to allow the Israelites to leave.
+He let Pharaoh know that God would do horrible things to Pharaoh’s land and people if he didn’t allow them to leave and follow Moses.
 For him to scoff at what Moses was suggesting the first time may be understandable, but once Moses had demonstrated that God truly had given him the ability to do as he said he was going to do, his refusals then became the same as hitting himself with the hammer.

 And then what did he do?